EnAccess/micropowermanager/docs/installation/deployproduction.md

 # Deploy for Production

+> [!WARNING]
+> This sites describes a potentially deprecated feature of MPM

 The production mode will automatically install **Let\'s Encrypt SSL certificates**.
 Therefore you need firstly register a domain.